-For in-network outpatient services, the maximum out of pocket you will have to pay for any particular plan is $7,550.
+For in-network outpatient services, the maximum out-of-pocket you will have to pay for any particular plan is $7,550.
 That is the limit that is set by Medicare for 2022 for in-network coverage.
-Out of network can be much higher.
-One thing to note is that the annual out of pocket maximum resets every year.
-As I talked about in the video above, we have had people that have paid that maximum amount 3-4 years in a row because of ongoing treatments.
+Out-of-network can be much higher.
+One thing to note is that the annual out-of-pocket maximum resets every year.
+As I talked about in the video above, we have had people who have paid that maximum amount 3-4 years in a row because of ongoing treatments.

 Medicare With a Medigap Plan

 Medigap is your best option if you are undergoing cancer treatments or have other health issues when you are first eligible for Medicare.
 It is very hard to switch to one of these plans once a diagnosis is in.
 This is because there is underwriting involved in getting Medigap coverage.

 There are three ways that you can avoid underwriting when enrolling in a Medigap plan:

 - You are enrolling during your Open Enrollment period surrounding your initial enrollment into Part B of Medicare

 - You are already on Part B but are turning 65

 - You are eligible for a guaranteed issue status because of losing employer coverage after age 65